rsalmei/ballbounce/README.md

 ---

-How I feel I can challenge myself even more (in order of complexity):
+Here's how I feel I can challenge myself even more, in order of complexity, followed by my actions when already done:

 - ~first version, with fixed integer position and velocity~ ![done in v0.1.0](https://img.shields.io/badge/done%20in-v0.1.0-orange)
     - defined project structure, with data, main loop and animation steps;